 A new biomedical probemade from food waste, it could help doctors prevent cancer from forming.

 This tiny instrument, barely one billionth of a meter large, has the ability to recognize "sick" cells.
-Specifically, it uses fluorescence - it becomes fluorescent - when the pH of the cell it approaches signals problems in acidity or alkalinity levels.
+In particular, it uses fluorescence - it becomes fluorescent - when the pH of the cell it approaches signals problems in acidity or alkalinity levels.

-When these two values rise in the body's cells, cancer could be just around the corner.
+When these two values increase in the cells of the body, cancer could be around the corner.
 It is therefore right to do in-depth examinations to understand what is wrong.

 The discovery of Pooria Lesani could vastly speed up the process of identifying serious diseases, saving the lives of hundreds of patients.